gjwgit/aztext/docs/README.md

 Language identification supports many languages whilst key-phrases, sentiment, and entities are limited to a few languages.

-In addition to the demonstration this package provides a collection of commands that turn the service into useful *command line tools* for language identification, sentiment analysis, and phrase/entity extraction.
+In addition to the *demo* command this package provides a collection of commands that turn the service into useful *command line tools* for language identification, sentiment analysis, and phrase/entity extraction.